 A number of screen used damaged Dalek and Dalek sections were transferred to The Model Unit’s workshop at Ealing.
 These included TPE-D, NSDAD1 and NSDAD2 along with the specially constructed damaged skirts made for Asylum of the Daleks.
 The team augmented the props and fabricated new shoulders, necks and domes for the missing parts.

-In total, The Model Unit delivered three main NSD props, a ‘classic’ Dalek, two damaged NSD skirts and a damaged NPD skirt for use in the display.
+In total, The Model Unit delivered three main NSD props, a ‘classic’ Dalek, two damaged NSD skirts and a damaged NPD skirt (made from the original blue New Paradigm Dalek) for use in the display.